nenduru1/Zhao_lab/README.md

 ### Prerequisites

-Before installing `PgsRankRannotatR`, you need to have R installed on your system (version 3.5.0 or higher is recommended).
+Before installing `PgsRankRannotatR`, you need to have R installed on your system (version 3.5.0 or higher is recommended, but `PgsRankRannotatR` was developed and tested using R version 4.1.1).
 You can download it from [CRAN](https://cran.r-project.org).

 ### Installing Bioconductor and Dependencies